Stories Matter

 —

 Looking back from 2050, young people sitting around campfires will likely be grateful to the storytellers who listened then spoke responsibly and with integrity, transmitting universal values and themes that could be embodied and expressed in the world through individual and collective actions.
-They will appreciate every story that broadened and deepened our understandings nature and the nature of reality.
+They will appreciate every story that broadened and deepened our understandings of nature and the nature of reality.

 Most of all, they will celebrate the love story of transformation that drove social change, leading to an equitable and just world where they and all life could thrive.
 As they pass around the pinecone, a symbol of human enlightenment, wisdom, and regeneration, young people will thank the generations ahead of them for recognizing that their stories mattered.